loda-lang/loda-lang.github.io/list6.markdown

 * [A312100](https://oeis.org/A312100) ([program](/edit/?oeis=312100)): Coordination sequence Gal.5.54.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312140](https://oeis.org/A312140) ([program](/edit/?oeis=312140)): Coordination sequence Gal.4.41.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312143](https://oeis.org/A312143) ([program](/edit/?oeis=312143)): Coordination sequence Gal.5.55.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A312144](https://oeis.org/A312144) ([program](/edit/?oeis=312144)): Coordination sequence Gal.6.151.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312183](https://oeis.org/A312183) ([program](/edit/?oeis=312183)): Coordination sequence Gal.4.42.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312289](https://oeis.org/A312289) ([program](/edit/?oeis=312289)): Coordination sequence Gal.6.527.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312472](https://oeis.org/A312472) ([program](/edit/?oeis=312472)): Coordination sequence Gal.6.149.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312475](https://oeis.org/A312475) ([program](/edit/?oeis=312475)): Coordination sequence Gal.3.16.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312484](https://oeis.org/A312484) ([program](/edit/?oeis=312484)): Coordination sequence Gal.5.81.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312506](https://oeis.org/A312506) ([program](/edit/?oeis=312506)): Coordination sequence Gal.5.109.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A312507](https://oeis.org/A312507) ([program](/edit/?oeis=312507)): Coordination sequence Gal.6.245.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312549](https://oeis.org/A312549) ([program](/edit/?oeis=312549)): Coordination sequence Gal.4.61.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312555](https://oeis.org/A312555) ([program](/edit/?oeis=312555)): Coordination sequence Gal.5.110.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A312556](https://oeis.org/A312556) ([program](/edit/?oeis=312556)): Coordination sequence Gal.6.246.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312606](https://oeis.org/A312606) ([program](/edit/?oeis=312606)): Coordination sequence Gal.6.255.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312655](https://oeis.org/A312655) ([program](/edit/?oeis=312655)): Coordination sequence Gal.4.62.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312680](https://oeis.org/A312680) ([program](/edit/?oeis=312680)): Coordination sequence Gal.4.63.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.